zilliz-bootcamp/image_search_v2/README.md

 <img src="pic/web0.png" width = "650" height = "500" alt="arch" align=center  />

-> Note: After clicking the Load button, it will take 1 to 2 seconds for the system to response.
-Please do not click again.
+> Note: After clicking the load button, the system needs to wait for a while to respond.
+Please do not click again

 The loading process may take several minutes.
 The following screenshot shows the interface with images loaded.